A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Introduction

+The frameworks of reinforcement learning (RL) algorithms are typically categorized into three types: actor-only, critic-only, and actor-critic (AC).
+Among them, the AC is considered to have the most potential because it combines the strengths of the other two.
+Specifically, it alternates between the critic module which estimates the state-action value (Q value), and the actor module, which optimizes the policy using gradients calculated from the Q values provided by the critic module.
+Moreover, to handle the dimensional challenge in the case of large state and action spaces, modern AC algorithms often parameterize both the policy and the state-action value function (Q function) with deep neural networks (DNNs) \cite{DRL}, namely, deep actor-critic (DAC), which is the primary focus of this paper.

-Reinforcement learning (RL) has been successfully applied to many sequential decision-making problems, such as playing Go \cite{Go}, robot locomotion, and manipulation \cite{robotlocomotion}.
-The agent learns to act by trial and error freely in a simulated environment, as long as it brings performance improvement.
-However, in many realistic domains such as Question-answering systems for medical emergencies \cite{medical} and radio resource management (RRM) in future 6G wireless communications \cite{RRM}, there are complicated stochastic constraints and the cost for an agent to interact with the environment is high.
-For example, the RRM in wireless communications needs to satisfy various quality of services (QoS) requirements such as average throughput and delay, which usually belong to non-convex stochastic constraints.
+The DAC-based algorithms have achieved remarkable success in many sequential decision-making problems, such as playing Go \cite{Go} and Atari Games \cite{Atari}.
+In these simulated environments, the agent learns to act by trial and error freely, as long as it brings performance improvement.
+However, in many realistic domains such as Question-answering systems for medical emergencies \cite{medical}, robot navigation \cite{robotlocomotion}, and radio resource management (RRM) in future 6G wireless communications \cite{RRM}, there are complicated stochastic constraints and high interaction cost with the environment.
+For example, the RRM in wireless communications needs to satisfy various quality of services (QoS) requirements such as average throughput and delay, which usually involve non-convex stochastic constraints.
 Moreover, each interaction with the wireless environment involves channel estimation and/or data transmission over wireless channels, which is quite resource-consuming.
 Naturally, the huge commercial interest in deploying the RL agent to realistic domains motivates the study of constrained reinforcement learning (CRL) with as few agent-environment interactions as possible.

-A standard and well-studied formulation for the CRL problem mentioned above is the constrained Markov Decision Process (CMDP) framework \cite{CMDP}.
-In a CMDP framework, the agent attempts to maximize its expected total reward while also needs to ensure constraints on expectations of auxiliary costs.
-Together with the stochasticity and the non-convexity of objective function and constraints over the infinite-dimensional policy space, it is not a trivial task to solve the CMDP, and the existing algorithms for CMDP are still far from mature.
-The major lines of research on this topic can be divided into the following three categories.